15 Best Fall Prevention Balance Exercises for Seniors

 Standing side leg raises boost lateral stability and strengthen hip abductors.
 They target muscles on the outer hip, helping with balance and fall prevention.
 This exercise is simple yet effective, engaging muscles for side-to-side movements.

-Hip abductor muscles are key for stability in walking and standing.
+Hip abductor muscles are important for stability in walking and standing.
 Standing side leg raises strengthen these muscles, preventing slips and keeping the body aligned.
 It’s a safe way to build strength and balance.

 To do standing side leg raises, hold onto a chair or wall for support.
 Lift one leg to the side slowly, keeping your upper body straight and core tight.
 Raise your leg 6-12 inches off the ground, moving steadily.
 Do 10-15 reps on each side, increasing as you get stronger.